KaziiTheAvali/Minecraft-Chaos-Edition/README.md

 making an addon is rather simple. your main function should be the one that choses a random effect. you may name it whatever you want. then use 'data merge minecraftce:hook addons append value ["main function name"] 'in your load . this will make it so the function is able to be chosen via the chaos edition main datapack.

 the base will controll the cooldown and the next modual chosen. the moduals then will controll what effect gets chosen and depending on if needed how long that effect lasts for.

+**please do not change the timer... please do not add the modual to the macro part of the minecraftce:hook... these may break the modpack**